Lipschitz and path isometric embeddings of metric spaces: Old and new results

 \end{corollary} Consequently, the Heisenberg group endowed with the usual Carnot-Carath\'eodory metric is isometric to a subset of $\R^4$ endowed with the path metric induced by the Euclidean distance, cf.~Corollary \ref{HinR4}.
 Similarly, the Grushin plane can be realized as a subset of $\R^3$ with the induced path distance.

-Our result is not in contrast with the non-biLipschitz-embeddability of Carnot-Carath\'eodory spaces.
-Let us recall that it was observed by Semmes, \cite[Theorem 7.1]{Semmes2}, that Pansu's version of Rademacher Differentiation Theorem \cite{Pansu,Margulis-Mostow} implies that a Lipschitz embedding of a sub-Riemannian manifold $M$ into an Euclidean space cannot be bi-Lipschitz, unless $M$ is in fact Riemannian.
+Our result does not contradict the biLipschitz non-embeddability of Carnot-Carath\'eodory spaces.
+Let us recall that it was observed by Semmes \cite[Theorem 7.1]{Semmes2} that Pansu's version of Rademacher's Differentiation Theorem \cite{Pansu,Margulis-Mostow} implies that a Lipschitz embedding of a manifold $M$ endowed with a sub-Riemannian distance induced by a regular distribution into an Euclidean space cannot be biLipschitz, unless $M$ is in fact Riemannian.
 Indeed, in the case of the Heisenberg group $\mathbb H$, any Lipschitz map collapses in the direction of the center, i.e.,